March 19, 2016

 (c) 2015

-I am from wooden spoons deep in cookie dough,
+I am from wood spoons deep

 I am from normal; not from natural.